 If you are unfamiliar with the term, above the fold in web design references the upper half of a web page.
-Any content placed above the fold is the first thing a visitor would see upon viewing a site page.
+Any content placed above the fold is the first thing a visitor sees when they visit a site page.

 This is the place to communicate a main point, call to action, big sales and discounts, thriller announcements, crucial links (etc.) Take a look at the Express.com example above:

 - The sale announcement is loud, clear, and visually enticing

 - Easily accessible information about shipping included at the top right

 - Mini description: more communicated in less words

 - Buttons that lead to the next step of the call to action